New York’s Arrest Process

 During processing, the property that the person had on him at the time of his arrest is seized and cataloged.
 The reason for this is because an arrestee does not have the right to take any property with them other than the clothes on their backs.
 The confiscated items are “vouchered” usually either as “arrest evidence” or as “safekeeping.”

-- Safekeeping – Your keys and wallet, however, are probably not going to be used against you, so that will be vouchered as “safekeeping.”
-This means an arrestee can get it back once the arrest is over.
+- Safekeeping: Items such as your keys and wallet are probably not going to be used against you, so that will be vouchered as “safekeeping.”
+Arrestees can get safekeeping items back once the arrest is over.

 Questioning And Your Right To Remain Silent

-A DAT, is essentially, an order to report to the court on a particular date in the future for arraignment.
+A DAT is essentially an order to report to the court on a particular date in the future for arraignment.
 If the police elect not to give a person a DAT, then they have to be arraigned within 24 hours of the arrest.
-The defendant then awaits their arraignment in Central Booking near the courthouse.
-While the defendant is in Central Booking, the police will then discuss the facts of the case and the appropriate charges with the District Attorney’s Office.
+The defendant then awaits their arraignment in central booking near the courthouse.
+While the defendant is in central booking, the police will then discuss the facts of the case and the appropriate charges with the office of the district attorney (DA).

 The Plea Process

 If the charge is a misdemeanor, the defendant will be brought before the judge and plead guilty or not guilty.
 If they plead guilty, the case is over.
 However, if they plead not guilty, then the court will determine whether bail is appropriate.

 For a felony, the person does not enter a plea.
 Instead, the court simply entertains bail and the case then gets adjourned for grand jury action.
 If the court sets bail and the person cannot make bail, then the DA’s office must provide non-hearsay evidence to the court within six days that establishes the probable cause for the crime.
 If they fail to do this, then the person must be released from custody.
 Once evidence is presented, the case proceeds to motion practice and, eventually, trial.